 Our Shoreline Innovations & Imitators

 You’ve probably seen what our shorelines look like, discovered what makes them so durable, and read what our customers say about our craftsmanship and their finished shorelines.
-But you might wonder whether that’s just because we’re better at “putting the pieces together” than the next company is.
+But you might wonder whether that’s just because we’re strictly shoreline guys and are better at “putting the pieces together” than the next company is.

 What are those innovations, exactly?
 Here are a few biggies (click on any link to read more):

 Calendered fabric.
-A type of ultra-tough synthetic fabric that both allows water to pass through it and stretches just the right amount, allowing it to absorb impact from waves and ice, rather than break under the stress.
+A type of ultra-tough synthetic fabric that both allows water to pass through it and stretches just the right amount, allowing it to absorb impact from waves and ice, rather than break under the stress and allow erosion.
 And because it’s calendered (which no other shoreline company knows about, let alone understand and use) your shoreline will not only be tougher, but it will also resist weed growth much more effectively than a barrier of standard filter-fabric can.

 Frost-Break™.
 A thin strip of river-grade rock that we place in the “toe” of your new shoreline (the “toe” is submerged in the water, right before riprap stones).
 You may want to read our page on Frost-Break™, but essentially it creates a strategic fault-line in the giant sheet of ice.
 In so doing, it makes the ever-expanding sheet more likely to slide up your shoreline rather than to plow right into it.